Nuclear Cooling Towers Two

 To support the buildout of the Wyoming facility, TerraPower raised $650 million in June 2025.

-Originally slated to begin operations in 2028, Russia's invasion of Ukraine disrupted the global supply of HALEU (high-assay, low-enriched uranium fuel), a critical reactor fuel for TerraPower's design.
+The reactor was originally slated to begin operations in 2028.
+However, Russia's invasion of Ukraine disrupted the global supply of HALEU (high-assay, low-enriched uranium fuel), a critical reactor fuel for TerraPower's design.
 Russia is currently the only commercial HALEU supplier.

 In response, the U.S. Department of Energy has initiated efforts to build domestic production capacity, but that process will take several years.